TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: Datasets and Evaluation Metrics

 \textbf{Place Recognition:} We compared TreeLoc++ with learning-based and hand-crafted methods.
 Learning-based methods included point-based approaches (TransLoc3D~\cite{xu2021transloc3d}, MinkLoc3Dv2~\cite{komorowski2022improving}, LoGG3D-Net~\cite{vidanapathirana2022logg3d}, HOTFormerLoc~\cite{griffiths2025hotformerloc}) and the BEV-based methods such as BEVPlace++~\cite{luo2025bevplace++} and ForestLPR~\cite{shen2025forestlpr}.
 TransLoc3D and BEVPlace++ were trained on Wild-Places, while the others used pretrained checkpoints.
-Hand-crafted baselines included global descriptor methods (Scan Context+~\cite{kim2021scan}, SOLiD~\cite{kim2024narrowing}, RING++~\cite{xu2023ring++}), local descriptor methods (BTC~\cite{yuan2024btc}, MapClosure~\cite{gupta2025efficiently}), and inventory-based method such as TreeLoc~\cite{jung2025treeloc}.
-A retrieval was considered correct if within \unit{5}{m} of the ground truth; additional analyses under varying distance thresholds are provided in Appendix E. We report Recall@1 (R@1), Maximum Recall at 100\% Precision (MR), Maximum F1 score (MF1), and Area Under the Precision-Recall Curve (AUC).
+Hand-crafted baselines included global descriptor methods (Scan Context+~\cite{kim2021scan}, SOLiD~\cite{kim2024narrowing}, RING++~\cite{xu2023ring++}), local descriptor methods (BTC~\cite{yuan2024btc}, MapClosure~\cite{gupta2025efficiently}), {segment-based method (NSM~\cite{tinchev2018seeing})}, and inventory-based method such as TreeLoc~\cite{jung2025treeloc}. {Because NSM localizes queries directly in the global map rather than via scan-to-scan retrieval, we used the nearest database scan to its estimated query pose as the retrieval result.} A retrieval was considered correct if within \unit{5}{m} of the ground truth; additional analyses under varying distance thresholds are provided in Appendix E. We report Recall@1 (R@1), Maximum Recall at 100\% Precision (MR), Maximum F1 score (MF1), and Area Under the Precision-Recall Curve (AUC).

 \textbf{Metric Localization:} We evaluated whether each method could recover an accurate pose estimation.
 LoGG3D-Net and MinkLoc3Dv2 were extended with their feature-based localization, while BEVPlace++ includes its own localization module.
-Hand-crafted baselines included TreeLoc, RING++, MapClosure, and BTC.
+Hand-crafted baselines included TreeLoc, RING++, MapClosure, BTC {and NSM}.
 As BEVPlace++ and RING++ only estimate $(x,y,\text{yaw})$, we report both 2D and 3D results.
 We report Recall@50cm (R@50): the fraction of queries whose estimated pose is within \unit{50}{cm} and $5^\circ$ of ground truth, regardless of retrieval correctness.
 The Success Rate (SR) adds the requirement that the underlying retrieval must also be a true positive.
 For these successful cases, we report the Average Translation Error (ATE) and Average Rotation Error (ARE).
-Further benchmark results about pose estimation with registration methods are provided in the Appendix C.
+Further benchmark results about pose estimation with registration methods are provided in Appendix C.